|Course Length:||3 Years Full-Time|

 Year 1 enables you to acquire and consolidate fundamental skills in the analysis and description of the English Language, as well as studying its structure, sound system and variation.
 You will also be introduced to the art of writing fiction and poetry, gaining the skills required to start composing short stories and short observational poems.

 Year 2 explores various aspects of the history and development of the English language, including English as a global language.
-In addition to this, you will receive a grounding in contemporary approaches to working with linguistic data and be able to choose from a range of optional modules exploring themes such as sociolinguistic variation, child language acquisition, discourse analysis, phonetics, and regional varieties of English.
+In addition to this, you will receive a grounding in contemporary approaches to working with linguistic data and be able to choose from a range of optional modules exploring themes such as sociolinguistic variation, child language acquisition, phonetics, and discourse analysis.
 Creative Writing modules enable you to start writing groups of poems while furthering your understanding of the art of reading as a poet and exploring the techniques of writing your own short fiction.

 In Year 3 you can study English Language modules focusing on subjects such as psycholinguistics, forensic linguistics, language and gender, language and identity, bilingualism, and teaching English to speakers of others languages.
 Additionally, you can choose to write a dissertation on a linguistic phenomenon of interest.
 Further Creative Writing modules present the opportunity to experiment in a range of poetic styles and concentrate on a longer work of your own.
 You will also continue your study of prose through working on more complex stories or writing chapters of a novel.